jupyterhub/the-littlest-jupyterhub/docs/topic/authenticator-configuration.rst

 Enabling the authenticator
 ==========================

-Once you have configured the authenticator as you want, it should be enabled.
+Once you have configured the authenticator as you want, you should then enable it.
+We'll use the LDAPAuthenticator as an example, though the process is similar for the other authenticators.

 .. code-block:: bash